01 Sep 2023

 Anyone experiencing any of these symptoms should contact their GP and request a blood test.

-This Blood Cancer Awareness Month, Leukaemia UK are collaborating with Leukaemia Care to raise awareness of the signs and symptoms of leukaemia, because early diagnosis saves lives.
+During Blood Cancer Awareness Month, Leukaemia UK are collaborating with Leukaemia Care to raise awareness of the signs and symptoms of leukaemia, because early diagnosis saves lives.
 Read more about our Spot Leukaemia campaign and find out how you can get involved.

 Related posts